A Complete Guide to Cap Rates for Real Estate Investors

 Generally speaking, a higher cap rate is a riskier investment but is also likely a more profitable one.

-It’s important to note that you can’t simply set a blanket target cap rate, as cap rates will vary broadly in different locations.
+It’s important to note though that you can’t simply set a blanket target cap rate, as cap rates will vary broadly in different locations.
 As such, you should run a cap rate analysis on several other similar rental properties in the area to give yourself a benchmark.

-The target cap rate you look for then, has to take into account key factors, such as location, demand, and economic stability of the area (for example, how available are jobs?).
+The target cap rate you look for has to take into account key factors, such as location, demand, and economic stability of the area (for example, how available are jobs?).

 Some investors won’t touch anything with a cap rate of less than 8%.
 Others aim for higher still, looking for double figures hoping to achieve a maximum ROI.